 Quick Start

-To initiate the Bolt Checkout experience, retrieve the seller information and install the Checkout Button.
+To initiate the Bolt Checkout experience, retrieve the platform connected account information and install the Checkout Button.
 Refer to the instructions in the article below.

-Use the CheckoutHelpers module to fetch seller details.
+Use the CheckoutHelpers module to fetch platform connected account details.

 API Reference